To hear it live check the Live Streaming Index and see if I have it online at this time.

 the CTRL-K key and delete each line in the file, just delete all the lines.
 Next

-using cut & paste I want you to cut the entire page from this link:
+using copy & paste I want you to copy the following section DarkIce Compile Rules

 DarkIce Compile Rules It is very important that the lines

-start with "tabs" instead of spaces, this is why you'll want to cut & paste from the DarkIce Compile Rules
+start with "tabs" instead of spaces, this is why you'll want to copy & paste from the DarkIce Compile Rules

 - 7) Now paste the entire section into nano.
 It is very important that each line starts with a TAB,

 not just a series of spaces.
 If there are spaces, you will receive an error during